dedis/student_18_hugo_verex/README.md

 ```bash
  ln -s frontends/scalac/target/universal/stage/bin/stainless-scalac stainless
 ```
-Once the setup is done, you can now create a new smart-contract using the  [`Candy`](frontends/benchmarks/smartcontracts/valid/Candy.scala) contract as a template in scala.
+Once the setup is done, you can now create a new smart contract using the  [`Candy`](frontends/benchmarks/smartcontracts/valid/Candy.scala) contract as a template.

-If you wish to use one of the [existing](frontends/benchmarks/smartcontracts/valid)  contracts, you can define a constructor with the desired parameters directly with scala.
+If you wish to use one of the [existing](frontends/benchmarks/smartcontracts/valid)  contracts, you can define a constructor with the desired parameters directly with Scala.

 Stainless is able to verify that the assertions written in the contract are indeed valid :